 Background and problem

-Urban Sports Culture is a project which is financially supported by the Nordic Council of Ministers Office in Lithuania.
-It’s team consists of the coordinators – Active Youth (Lithuania) and three other partners:
+Urban Sports Culture was a project which is financially supported by the Nordic Council of Ministers Office in Lithuania.
+It’s team consisted of the coordinators – Active Youth (Lithuania) and three other partners:

 - Kaunas2022 (Lithuania)

 - FRYSHUSET (Sweden)

 The project aimed to foster youth inclusion in urban environments in Lithuania, Denmark and Sweden used urban sport and culture as a vehicle and instrument.
 The Nordic countries have a long tradition of sport activities being seen as part of civil society movement with a big focus on sport of all and inclusion.
 In Lithuania, sport is still often regarded as an activity leading to a professional career with focus on competition and results.
 The role of sport as a tool of engaging youth in urban development, solving problems of health and social exclusion is not yet fully exploited.

 Even if the city authorities understand the need to include youth, they often lack methods and facilities to do that.
 On the other side, the youth also need skills on how to get engaged in city life in a productive way.
 Therefore, exchanged solutions and experiences between the three countries helped both target groups.

 Kaunas, the second biggest city of Lithuania had selected as a Cultural Capital of Europe in 2022, and the city prepared a big program of cultural events actively involving youth.
 The project was meant to contribute to this process.
 Also, during project implementation, Kaunas 2022 tried to find ways and learn from partner countries’ cities that had European Capital of culture title (f.e.
 Umea 2014).